micmejia/bible-dump/NKJV/Romans/Rom 8.md

 But if we hope for what we do not see, we eagerly wait for _it_ with perseverance.

 ###### 26
 Likewise the Spirit also helps in our weaknesses.
-For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession [^g]for us with groanings which cannot be uttered.
+For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.

 ###### 27
 Now He who searches the hearts knows what the mind of the Spirit _is,_ because He makes intercession for the saints according to _the will of_ God.